-TAKE MELON AND WHIP

-- > DROP THE SPIKED HANDCUFFS, THE CLEAR JELLY, AND THE AXE - > PUT THE MALE RABBIT AND THE FEMALE RABBIT IN THE CAGE
+>TAKE MELON AND WHIP >DROP THE SPIKED HANDCUFFS, THE CLEAR JELLY, AND THE AXE >PUT THE MALE RABBIT AND THE FEMALE RABBIT IN THE CAGE

 You can include several sentences on one input line if you separate them by the word THEN or by a period.
 (Note that each sentence will still count as a turn.)
 You don't need a period at the end of the input line.
-For example, you could type all of the following at once, before pressing the RETURN (or ENTER)
+For example, you could type all of the following at once, before pressing the RETURN (or ENTER) key:

-PICK UP THE APPLIANCE.
-GO EAST THEN CLIMB IN THE HOT TUB.
-KISS PAT.
-IN.
-OUT.
-IN.
-OUT example:
+>READ THE MANUAL.
+GO NORTH THEN CLIMB IN THE HOT TUB.
+KISS PAT

-If Leather Goddesses of Phobos doesn't understand one of the sentences on your input line, or if something unusual happens, it will ignore the rest of your input line (see "Common Complaints" on page 22).
+If Leather Goddesses of Phobos doesn't understand one of the sentences on your input line, or if something unusual happens, it will ignore the rest of your input line (see "Common Complaints" on page 12).

 The words IT and ALL can be very useful.
-For
+For example:

-- > FEEL THE LEATHER VEST.
+>FEEL THE LEATHER VEST.
 TAKE IT.
 PUT IT ON

-- > CLOSE THE HEAVY METAL DOOR, LOCK IT
+>CLOSE THE HEAVY METAL DOOR.
+LOCK IT

-- > TAKE THE BOTTLE OF PILLS.
+>TAKE BOTTLE OF PILLS.
 CLOSE IT.
-PUT IT IN THE DRAWER.
+PUT IT IN DRAWER.

-- >TAKE ALL
+>TAKE ALL

-- > TAKE ALL THE NAUGHTY PHOTOS

-- > DROPALL BUT THE PIPE AND THE STICK OF INCENSE

-- > TAKE ALL FROM THE MEDICINE CHEST
+>TAKE ALL THE NAUGHTY PHOTOS >DROP ALL BUT THE PIPE AND THE STICK OF INCENSE >TAKE ALL FROM THE MEDICINE CHEST

-- > PUT ALL IN THE LARGE ORIFICE

-- > GIVE ALL BUT THE PANTYHOSE TO THE ARREST-ING OFFICER
+>PUT ALL IN THE LARGE ORIFICE >GIVE ALL BUT PANTYHOSE TO ARRESTING OFFICER